 - Download the three-credit essay template

-- Submit a 1,500–2,100 autobiography written in the first person.
+- Submit a 1,500–2,100 word autobiography written in the first person.
 If you are submitting more than one essay for credit, you will only need to submit one autobiography.
+You may also view a sample autobiography.

 - Submit supporting documentation along with your essay as evidence that your experience resulted in the level of expertise portrayed in your essay.
 Acceptable documents include photocopies of licenses and certifications, as well as letters on company letterhead with official signatures from employers, training providers or human resource representatives.
 Friends and family can also corroborate your knowledge or experience through letters of recommendation.
 Each individual essay must have separate supporting documentation.